mohamed22604/Nanno/README.md

 # Nanno

-> An open-source AI-powered debugging assistant for developers.

-Nanno helps developers understand errors instead of just throwing solutions at them.
+> An open-source AI-powered debugging assistant that helps developers understand errors, not just fix them.

-When your code fails, Nanno analyzes the error, explains what happened, and helps you understand the underlying programming concept.
+Nanno is a CLI tool that analyzes runtime errors and helps developers understand what went wrong, why it happened, and the programming concepts behind it.

-# Why Nanno?

-Most AI coding tools immediately generate a fix.
+Unlike many AI coding tools that immediately generate a solution, Nanno focuses on something more important:

+**Understanding the problem before jumping to the solution.**

+---

+## Why Nanno?

+Debugging is one of the most important skills a developer can build.

+However, modern AI tools often create a dangerous habit: developers copy a generated fix without understanding the error.

-Nanno takes a different approach.
+Nanno was created with a different philosophy.

-The goal is not to simply fix your code for you.

-The goal is to help you understand:
+Instead of simply fixing your code, Nanno aims to help you understand:

 * What caused the error
 * Why it happened
-* Which programming concept is involved
+* What programming concept is involved
-* How to think about debugging similar problems
+* How to approach similar problems in the future

-Nanno is designed to be a debugging companion, not another code generator.
+> **The goal is not just to fix today's error, but to help you become better at debugging tomorrow's.**

+---

-# Features
+## Features

 * 🤖 AI-powered error analysis
 * 🖥️ CLI-first experience
-* 🔍 Captures terminal errors automatically
+* 🔍 Automatic terminal error capture
-* 🧠 Explains the underlying programming concepts
+* 🧠 Explains the concepts behind errors
-* 💡 Focuses on understanding instead of blindly fixing code
+* 💡 Focuses on learning instead of blindly generating fixes
-* 🔌 Built with an extensible architecture
+* 🔌 Extensible architecture
-* 🌍 Open source and community-driven
+* 🌍 Open-source and community-driven

+---

-# Installation
+## Installation

 Install Nanno using pip: